Terms & Conditions

 8. If the judging committee suspects that digital editing standards have been breached, the committee holds sole digression to disqualify the entry.

-1. Competitors who have awarded image(s) will be notified in 8 June 2022
+1. Competitors who have awarded image(s) will be notified by (Date to be advised)

 2. Commemorative certificates may be awarded for each category.